docker/docs/datacenter/ucp/2.2/guides/admin/install/plan-installation.md

 ## System requirements

-Before installing UCP you should make sure that all nodes (physical or virtual machines) that you'll manage with UCP:
+Before installing UCP, make sure that all nodes (physical or virtual machines) that UCP manages:

 * [Comply with the system requirements](system-requirements.md), and
 * Are running the same version of Docker Engine.